WengHLL/java-periphery/README.md

 install.sh.
 * Since linux 4.8 the GPIO sysfs interface is [deprecated](https://www.kernel.org/doc/html/latest/admin-guide/gpio/sysfs.html).
 Userspace should use the character device instead.
-* I have tested NanoPi Duo v1.1 for 32 bit and NanoPi Neo 2 Plus for 64 bit using the latest Armbian release.
-The ability to switch seemlessly between 32 and 64 bit platforms gives you a wide range of SBC choices.
-I'm currently testing with Ubuntu 20.04 LTS Focal Fossa using 5.9 kernel.
+* I have tested 32 bit and 64 bit boards using the latest Armbian release or in the case of the Raspberry Pi Ubuntu Server.
+The ability to switch seamlessly between boards gives you a wide range of SBC choices.
+I'm currently testing with Ubuntu 20.04 LTS Focal Fossa using 5.4 to 5.9 kernels.

 ## Armbian and built in buttons
 On the NanoPi Duo the built in button causes it to shutdown by default.
 You can